jessewaweru/CustomerSegmentation/README.md

 [Popular_Products](sql_code/PopularProducts.ipynb)

 #### **Insights I gained from the problem statement:**
-- Ignoring the other categories which includes a majority of the products that I couldn't be able to categorize, some of the more popular products based on the descriptions column of the data include the following:
+- Ignoring the 'other' category which includes a majority of products that I wasn't be able to categorize, some of the more popular products based on the descriptions column of the data include the following:

 ![Popular_Products](images/Popular_Products.png)
-*Bar graph showcasing some of the more popular products offerd by the business*
+*Bar graph showcasing some of the more popular products offered by the business*

-- The business could decide to set up marketing strategies dedicated at maximizing the sale and purchase of such popular items across the entire product line.
-This could involve a series of digital marketing promotions, a website redesign prioritising such products as the first to be seen across designated landing pages etc.
+- The business could implement marketing strategies focused on maximizing sales and purchases of popular items across the product line.
+This could involve a series of digital marketing campaigns, a website redesign prioritizing these products on designated landing pages, and other targeted initiatives.

 # Conclusions
-- Being able to identify trends be it positive or negative is also crucial i.e. in the case of Customer churn, ends up helping a business to identify the customers who need priority attention especially if the historical data shows that they are consistently top purchasers and help avoid any risk of churning in the future.

-- Identifying both positive and negative trends is essential.
-For instance, analyzing customer churn can pinpoint high-value customers at risk of attrition, enabling proactive retention strategies.
+- Identifying trends, both positive and negative, is essential.
+For instance, analyzing customer churn can help businesses pinpoint high-value customers who may require additional attention, particularly if historical data indicates consistent top purchases.
+This proactive approach can mitigate the risk of future customer churn.

 # What I learned
-- It was another great experience in futhering my skills in python and SQL.
-I learnt a new way of using regular expressions to identify key words in a description for categorical purposes and I continued to work with more window functions in SQL.
+- I furthered my Python and SQL skills, learning a new approach to using regular expressions for keyword identification in descriptions and expanding my knowledge of SQL window functions.